adamprime/adamtervort/content/posts/things-we-can-control.md

-description = "So much of life is out of our control, but the most important things are within our grasp and we have full access to." categories = ["stoicism"] # in quotes, comma separated tags = ["control","jazz"] # in quotes, comma separated image = "what-we-can-control-optimized.jpg" # ideal width is 1440 px
+description = "So much of life is out of our control, but the most important things are within our grasp and we have full access to." categories = ["stoicism"] # in quotes, comma separated tags = ["control","jazz"] # in quotes, comma separated featured_image = "/images/what-we-can-control-optimized.jpg" # ideal width is 1440 px
 +++

 As I write this I’m listening to three student jazz groups playing.
 (I have one child in each group so I sit in between the three rehearsal rooms so I can catch snatches of each group as they play.)